beyarkay/masters-thesis/src/06_conclusion.md

 succeeded at classifying the 5- and 50-class datasets, and achieved good performance on the 51-class dataset.
 They were shown to have good performance on a wide variety of hyperparameter values.
-Even the worst-performing SVMs managed so somewhat learn the dataset.
+Even the worst-performing SVMs managed to somewhat learn the dataset.
 This indicates that they would be a good choice if extensive hyperparameter tuning is not a viable option, as any reasonable choice of hyperparameters work fairly well.